amgarton47/CS62data-structures/Profiling/project/README.md

 * _call counting_ - we can ask the compiler to add a little bit of extra code to each routine/method to increment a counter each time it is called.

-* _execution profiling_ - we can set a timer to go off regularly (e.g. every few
+* _execution profiling_ - we can set a timer to go off regularly (e.g., every few
   milliseconds), note the address at which the program was executing when it was interrupted, and increment a counter associated with that region of code.